-This proposal was accepted for RailsConf 2022.
+This proposal was accepted for RailsConf 2022 and Brighton Ruby 2022.
 Download slides

 Over the course of 14 years, the GitHub.com CSS bundle grew to over 40,000 lines of custom CSS.
 It became almost impossible to refactor.
 Visual regressions were common.
 In this talk, we’ll share an honest picture of our successes and failures as we’ve worked to break up with our CSS bundle by moving towards a component-driven UI architecture.

 This talk explores the past, present, and future of custom CSS in the GitHub.com monolith, one of the biggest Rails code bases in the world.
 It paints an honest picture of how we have tried and often failed to get ahead of our CSS technical debt.

 I start by showing how our custom CSS has grown over the past 14+ years, despite having a design system!
 I then explain how new custom CSS is the baseline success metric I have for our design systems engineering team.

 I then talk about how CSS is a pit of failure, giving examples of how we’ve introduced visual regressions and how it’s difficult to test for bad designs.
 I show how CSS lacks the kinds of tools we use to write maintainable, changeable software in other languages.

 I then explain the main reason why custom CSS is a problem for GitHub: it’s making our frontend hard to change, something we so badly want and need to do to continue to innovate as a company.
 This is no small matter.